azavea/raster-vision/docs/framework/architecture.rst

 -----------------

 The Raster Vision codebase is designed with modularity and flexibility in mind.
-There is a main, required package, ``rastervision.pipeline``, which contains functionality for defining and configuring computational pipelines, running them in different environments using parallelism and GPUs, reading and writing to different file systems, and adding and customizing pipelines via a plugin mechanism.
+There is a main, required package, :mod:`rastervision.pipeline`, which contains functionality for defining and configuring computational pipelines, running them in different environments using parallelism and GPUs, reading and writing to different file systems, and adding and customizing pipelines via a plugin mechanism.
 In contrast, the "domain logic" of geospatial deep learning using PyTorch, and running on AWS is contained in a set of optional plugin packages.
 All plugin packages must be under the ``rastervision`` `native namespace package <https://packaging.python.org/guides/packaging-namespace-packages/#native-namespace-packages>`_.

 Each of these packages is contained in a separate ``setuptools``/``pip`` package with its own dependencies, including dependencies on other Raster Vision packages.
 This means that it's possible to install and use subsets of the functionality in Raster Vision.
 A short summary of the packages is as follows:

-* ``rastervision.pipeline``: define and run pipelines
+* :mod:`rastervision.pipeline`: define and run pipelines
-* ``rastervision.aws_s3``: read and write files on S3
+* :mod:`rastervision.aws_s3`: read and write files on S3
-* ``rastervision.aws_batch``: run pipelines on Batch
+* :mod:`rastervision.aws_batch`: run pipelines on Batch
-* ``rastervision.core``: chip classification, object detection, and semantic segmentation pipelines that work on geospatial data along with abstractions for running with different :ref:`backends <backend>` and data formats
+* :mod:`rastervision.core`: chip classification, object detection, and semantic segmentation pipelines that work on geospatial data along with abstractions for running with different :ref:`backends <backend>` and data formats
-* ``rastervision.pytorch_learner``: model building and training code using ``torch`` and ``torchvision``, which can be used independently of ``rastervision.core``.
+* :mod:`rastervision.pytorch_learner`: model building and training code using ``torch`` and ``torchvision``, which can be used independently of :mod:`rastervision.core`.
-* ``rastervision.pytorch_backend``: adds backends for the pipelines in ``rastervision.core`` using ``rastervision.pytorch_learner`` to do the heavy lifting
+* :mod:`rastervision.pytorch_backend`: adds backends for the pipelines in :mod:`rastervision.core` using :mod:`rastervision.pytorch_learner` to do the heavy lifting

 The figure below shows the packages, the dependencies between them, and important base classes within each package.